sicaboy/laravel-security/README.md

 ## Disallow user to use a common password or a used password

-**Verify the user provided password is not one of the top 10,000 worst passwords** as analyzed by a respectable IT security analyst.
+**Verify the user-provided password is not one of the top 10,000 worst passwords** as analyzed by a respectable IT security analyst.
 Read about all
 [ here](https://xato.net/10-000-top-passwords-6d6380716fe0#.473dkcjfm),
 [here(wired)](http://www.wired.com/2013/12/web-semantics-the-ten-thousand-worst-passwords/) or
 [here(telegram)](http://www.telegraph.co.uk/technology/internet-security/10303159/Most-common-and-hackable-passwords-on-the-internet.html)